 Sued for selling a record with offensive lyrics in 1994, the case was dismissed due to lack of evidence that he had violated city ordinances.
-In an article in the Advocate-Messenger in April 2001, he lamented the lack of Black businesses and professionals in Danville, and said that integration, though good overall, had destroyed Black businesses as African Americans were free to shop anywhere, and caused young Blacks to leave town, especially for the north, for better-paying jobs and higher education.
-It is a professional support to the north of the north
+924 In an article in the Advocate-Messenger in April 2001, he lamented the lack of Black businesses and professionals in Danville, and said that integration, though good overall, had destroyed Black businesses as African Americans were free to shop anywhere, and caused young Blacks to leave town, especially for the north, for better-paying jobs and higher education.
+925

 Isaac Slaughter, delegate to the Kentucky Republican Convention, 1871.
-P22 He was born about 1826 and died before the 1900 Census.
+926 He was born about 1826 and died before the 1900 Census.
 He was a minister, who declared marriage on 7 November 1867 to Mary Jane Thomas, of Marion Co, having been together for 17 years.
 In 1880, his mother, Lucinda () Slaughter, lived with him on Fourth Street.
 He began preaching in the "colored Baptist Church" (later the First Baptist Church) in 1866 and helped make the church a leading institution in the Commonwealth.
 Also, while he was pastor, members of his church separated and formed the Perryville Baptist Church.